-Criteria Conformance Level Remarks and Evaluations Comormance Level Remarks and Explanations 402.1 General.
+Criteria Conformance Level Remarks and Explanations 402.1 General.
 (Closed Functionality) ICT with closed functionality shall be operable without requiring the user to attach or install assistive technology other than personal headsets or other audio couplers, and shall conform to 402.
-Supports with Exceptions Basic functions (other than the print function) of this product require vision.
+Supports.
+Basic functions other than the print function of this product require vision.
 402.2.1 Information Displayed On-Screen.
-Speech output shall be provided for all information displayed onscreen Does Not Support Voice guidance kits are not supported.
-402.2.2 Transactional Outputs.
+Speech output shall be provided for all information displayed on-screen.
+Not applicable 402.2.2 Transactional Outputs.
 Where transactional outputs are provided, the speech output shall audibly provide all information necessary to verify a transaction.
 Not applicable Voice guidance kits are not supported.
 402.2.3 Speech Delivery Type and Coordination.
 Speech output shall be delivered through a mechanism that is readily available to all users, including, but not limited to, an industry standard connector or a telephone handset.
 Speech shall be recorded or digitized human, or synthesized.
 Speech output shall be coordinated with information displayed on the screen.
-Not applicable Voice guidance kits are not supported.
+Not Applicable The Voice Guidance kits dose not supported.
 402.2.4 User Control.
 Speech output for any single function shall be automatically interrupted when a transaction is selected.
 Speech output shall be capable of being repeated and paused.
-Not applicable Voice guidance kits are not supported.
+Not Applicable Voice guidance kits are not supported.
 402.2.5 Braille Instructions.
 Where speech output is required by 402.2, braille instructions for initiating the speech mode of operation shall be provided.
 Braille shall be contracted and shall conform to 36 CFR part 1191, Appendix D, Section 703.3.1.
-Not applicable There is no speech output.
+Not Applicable.
+Voice guidance kits are not supported.
 402.3.1 Private Listening.
 Where ICT provides private listening, it shall provide a mode of operation for controlling the volume.
 Where ICT delivers output by an audio transducer typically held up to the ear, a means for effective magnetic wireless coupling to hearing technologies shall be provided.
-Not applicable Voice guidance kits are not supported.
+Not Applicable.
+Voice guidance kits are not supported.
 402.3.2 Non-private Listening.
 Where ICT provides non-private listening, incremental volume control shall be provided with output amplification up to a level of at least 65 dB.
-A function shall be provided to automatically reset the volume to the default level after every use.
-Supports with exceptions.
-Visual access is necessary for this device to change volume.
+A function shall be provided to automatically reset the volume to the default level after Not Applicable.
+Voice guidance kits are not supported.
 402.4 Characters on Display Screens.
 At least one mode of characters displayed on the screen shall be in a sans serif font.
 Where ICT does not provide a screen enlargement feature, characters shall be 3/16 inch (4.8 mm) high minimum based on the uppercase letter "I".
 Characters shall contrast with their background with either light characters on a dark background or dark characters on a light background.
-Does Not Support Text displayed on the screen is not stylized and there is considerable contrast with the background.
-However, the size of the characters is slightly smaller than the standard.
+Supports The text at the top of the screen is not stylized and there is considerable contrast with the background.
+There is also a feature to enlarge text.
 402.5 Characters on Variable Message Signs.
 Characters on variable message signs shall conform to section 703.7 Variable Message Signs of ICC A117.1:2009.
-Not applicable No characters on variable message signs.
-L
+Not Applicable.
+No characters on variable message signs.